swa-yumm/swayam0718/README.md

 - 👋 Hi, I’m @swayam0718
-- 👀 I’m interested in Python projects
+- 👀 I’m interested in Web Dev.
-- 🌱 I’m currently learning some more Python, HTML and CSS.
-I'm pretty decent in Python and I'm looking forward in improving myself and working on open source projects.I don't mind learning something new and executing it.
+- 🌱 I’m currently done learning HTML and CSS.
+I know Javascript too.
+I have a few projects too on HTML,CSS AND JS.
 - 💞️ I’m looking to collaborate on some companies.
 I wanna work on some open source projects.
 - 📫 How to reach me on instagram: swa_yummm
 - And I'm new to Github so excuse me.